The Department of Speech-Language Pathology and Audiology offers both Bachelors and Masters Degree programs in speech-language pathology.

 At the undergraduate level, students receive pre-professional and professional training in the field of speech-language pathology.

-Starting in the junior year, students obtain their observation hours by actively participating in clinical sessions in our Stockton centers.
+Starting in their junior year, students obtain their observation hours by actively participating in clinical sessions in our Stockton centers.

-During the senior year, students participate in clinic in both diagnostic and therapy sessions to supplement their academic preparation.
+During their senior year, students participate in clinic in both diagnostic and therapy sessions to supplement their academic preparation.

 A Pacific student typically receives 70 hours of clinical experience as a senior clinician.